We have switched to two clusters for GPs

 Marie, Tessa, Sally, Bev, and Olivia

 Due to the combined size of the surgeries we have a number of reception staff.
 Many receptionists divide their time between Helston and Porthleven.
-The team includes Anna, Bev, Bridie, Janet, Lisa, Maria, Marie, Kirsten, Rachael, Sue, Louisa, Emma, Daisy, Lucy and Tegen.
-They are led by Vicky our Reception Manager.
+The team includes Anna, Bev, Bridie, Lisa, Maria, Marie, Kirsten, Rachael, Sue, Louisa, Daisy, Lucy, Tegen, Sharon and Sue.
+They are led by Vicky our Reception Manager, and Emma our Deputy Reception Manager.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.